ejsalin/vlm-probing/README.md

 ./representations_scripts/get_repr_all.sh # for the pos-tagging task
 ./representations_scripts/get_repr_coco.sh # for the coco object counting task
 ```
-2 - For Lxmert Representations , Use the instruction on [LXMERT](https://github.com/airsplay/lxmert) original repository to set up the environment , then execute
+2 - For LXMERT, execute:
 ```sh
 cd lxmert
 ./run/get_repr_all_altercaps.sh # for the adversarial caption task